Hidden Fees And T&Cs To Take Note When Choosing An Electricity Retailer

 Here are Best Electricity‘s charges:

-Ohm Energy charges a flat $42.80 (inclusive of GST) for every remaining full month left in your agreement term:
+Ohm Energy charges a flat $42.80 (after GST) for every remaining full month left in your agreement term:

-While Tuas Power charges a whopping $200 flat rate:
+While Tuas Power charges a $200 flat rate:

 6) Late Payment Fee